synacktiv/bip/README.rst

 All elements which inherit from ``BipRefElt`` (``BipInstr``, ``BipData``, ``BipStruct``, ...) and some other (in particular ``BipFunction``) possess methods which allow to access xrefs.
-They are represented by the ``BipXref`` object which have a ``src`` (origin of the xref) and a ``dst`` (destination of the xref).
+They are represented by the ``BipXref`` objects which have a ``src`` (origin of the xref) and a ``dst`` (destination of the xref).

 .. code-block:: pycon